 When one of your Islamic inheritors passes away or you have a new addition to your family, the shares between your Islamic inheritors will change.

-This, along which changes in your assets/liabilities or to people you appoint in your will or even changes in your bequests or specific wishes may change in the future.
-It is important to keep your will up to date.
+This along with changes in your assets/liabilities or to people you appoint in your will (or even changes in your bequests or specific wishes) may change in the future.
+It is important to keep your will up to date and even the government recommends updating a Will at least once every 5 years.
 For a one-off change we charge £30 or, alternatively, we offer an unlimited amendment service which is £10 a year.

-If a will cannot be located or is destroyed, the chances of your wishes being fulfilled are much lower.
+If a will cannot be located or is destroyed, the will is deemed to have been revoked.

 This article is part of our Islamic Wills FAQ series.